hbc/NGS-Data-Analysis-long-course/sessionIV/lessons/01_Salifish.md

    * `--useVBOpt`: use variational Bayesian EM algorithm rather than the ‘standard EM’ to optimize abundance estimates (more accurate)
    * `-o`: output quantification file name

 To run the quantification step on a single sample we have the command provided below.
-Let's try running it on our susbet sample for `Mov10_oe_1.subset.fq`:
+Let's try running it on our subset sample for `Mov10_oe_1.subset.fq`:

 ```
     $ sailfish quant -i /groups/hbctraining/ngs-data-analysisSummer2016/rnaseq/sailfish.ensembl2.idx/ \